 It means we're running a coherent campaign.
 Every ad we run, has clear goals and objectives.
 We may not succeed with what it is we're trying to accomplish with an ad, but we know exactly why we're doing it.
 And every ad, complements every other ad.

 What does that mean in plain English.
-Consider two states we're trying to break into because we perceive a home field advantage.
-Kansas (because it's the largest sorghum growing state in the U.S.) and Tennessee (because our whiskey begins life as Memphis sorghum).
-Even though we don't yet have distributors there permitting legal on the ground sales, we're running general brand awareness ads.
+Consider a typical state - Tennessee - we're trying to break into because we perceive a home field advantage (our sorghum comes from Memphis).
+Even though we don't yet have a TN distributor (permitting legal on the ground sales), we're running general brand awareness ads.
 Purpose?
-Create the conditions on the ground such that a distributor in one or both of those states will want to distribute James FC Hyde Sorgho Whiskey.
+Create the conditions on the ground such that a TN distributor will want to distribute James FC Hyde Sorgho Whiskey.

-Once we acquire a distributor in a state like Kansas, we'll continue with the same statewide campaign, only amped up.
+Once we acquire a distributor, we'll continue with the same statewide campaign, only amped up.
 Purpose?
 Help distributor sell to retailers.
 As retailers come aboard, another layer is added to the campaign.
 We bring a layer that is geographically targeted to consumers that live in the surrounding area to the retail establishments.
 Purpose?
 To help the retailers sell Sorgho Whiskey to consumers.